The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 Suddenly, María’s kitchen floor was international news.

-And still, the faces came and went as they pleased…no two exactly alike, as if the house was cycling through old stories, revealing secrets it could no longer keep.
+And still, the faces came and went as they pleased…no two exactly alike, as if the house was cycling through old souls, revealing secrets it could no longer keep hidden.

 The Theories: Hoax, Haunting, or Thought?